Austronesian and Papuan Linguistics

 - Study of compulsory literature: 90 hours

 - Paper (including reading and research): 122 hours

 Oral presentations of 2 research assignments during the course: each 25%

-A written paper, which may be based on one of the oral presentations: 50%
+A course paper, to be handed in after the end of the course, which may be based on one of the oral presentations: 50%

-Resit: students who fail the course may resit the written paper.
+Resit: students who fail the course may resit the course paper.

 Registration Studeren à la carte and Contractonderwijs

 |Asian Studies (60 EC): History, Arts and Culture of Asia||Master||1||I, II|